 Vitamins C & K

 Not getting enough vitamin C in your diet may contribute to bruising.
 To help strengthen your body’s response to bruising and cut down the healing time, try to regularly consume foods that are naturally high in vitamin C.

 Vitamin K is another micronutrient known for its role in blood clotting.
 If you're looking to treat a bruise, try rubbing a vitamin K-enriched cream to the bruise twice daily to aid your body in breaking down the blood and reabsorbing it.

 For long-term benefits, stock up on your green, leafy vegetables and fruits such as broccoli, kale, spinach, oranges, mangoes, and papayas for clear and bruise-free skin.

-Aloe vera’s healing properties help quicken the recovery phase of broken blood vessels under the surface.
+Aloe vera’s healing properties will help quicken the recovery phase of broken blood vessels under the skin's surface.
 When applied topically to the skin, the gel and moisture in aloe give bruises an environment where broken vessels can quickly and effectively repair themselves.

 For best results, break the leaves off an aloe plant and apply the fresh gel to the bruise, or invest in a gel or cream with a high concentration of 80% or more.